 Sigler’s career began at Oklahoma Panhandle State in 1996 as a running backs coach.
 Beginning in 1997, Sigler coached the OPSU linebackers for his first of two seasons.
 Sigler graduated from Oklahoma Panhandle State in 1998 with a degree in health, physical education and recreation, and a minor in education.

-Sigler hails from Villa Grove, Ill., and lives with his wife, Karen.
+Sigler hails from Villa Grove, Ill., and resides with his wife, Karen.

 John Morookian is entering his second season on the Oilers